abdullahali23/FileIntegrityMonitoringProject/README.md

 Overall, the FIM project can provide an additional layer of security to a system and aid in the early detection and response to potential security incidents.

-I've uploaded the uploaded the PowerShell script (FIM) to tun this Tool under the repos for this page.
+I've uploaded the uploaded the PowerShell script to run this FIM Tool under the repos for this page.

 ## How it works